Evgeny775/link-shortener/README.md

 The main goal of the project is to practice building a backend application in Go with a layered architecture, working with HTTP handlers, middleware, databases and authentication.

+## 📚 Learning resource

+The initial version of this project was developed while following a Go backend development guide.
+The project is now being independently extended and refactored as I continue learning Go and backend development.

 ### Current functionality

 * 🔗 Create shortened links